 All projects are required to submit a Final Report at the end of the award (through an online reporting form in Flexi-Grant.
 Please see the Darwin Plus website for links.)
-Reports must provide robust reporting against the intended objectives and include information and evidence on outputs and ethics and environmental impact.
+Reports must provide robust reporting against intended objectives and include information and evidence on outputs and ethics and environmental impact.
 Reports can be submitted along with any appropriate supporting materials (such as photos, videos or other supplementary material to demonstrate project activities, impacts and results).
 We may also request information and/or materials on project activities and successes for use in communications and publicity to promote Darwin Plus Local and project work.
-You can see examples of previous reporting on the Darwin Plus webpage.